egdcrypto/the-rover/docs/tennis-ball-robot-design.md

-# Tennis Ball Collecting Robot - Design Specifications
+# The Tennis Rover - Design Specifications

 ## Project Overview
-An autonomous robot "dog" designed to collect tennis balls on tennis courts during practice sessions and clinics.
-The robot operates only when points are finished, can hold multiple balls, and delivers them to players or deposits them in storage bins.
+**The Tennis Rover** is an autonomous robotic platform designed to collect tennis balls on tennis courts during practice sessions and clinics.
+Part of **The Rover** family of multi-application autonomous systems, The Tennis Rover operates only when points are finished, can hold multiple balls, and delivers them to players or deposits them in storage bins.

-## Operating Modes
+## The Tennis Rover Operating Modes

 ### Mode 1: Practice Mode
 - Continuous collection during individual practice